Culture of Saudi Arabia: Entertainment

 During the 1970s, cinemas were numerous in the kingdom although they were seen as contrary to tribal norms.
 All cinemas and theaters were closed in 1980 as a political response to the Islamic revival and the increase in Islamist activism, most particularly the 1979 seizure of the Grand Mosque in Mecca.
 As of 2018, cinemas opened in multiple cities including Riyadh and Jeddah.

+Saudi Arabia aims to increase the number of cinema screens from 430 screens in 2021 to 2,600 screens by 2030.

-Crown Prince Mohammed bin Salman's Vision 2030 should bring cinemas back to the country in early 2018.
-The establishment of the General Authority for Entertainment in 2016 has pushed for entertainment options of the including cinemas, public concerts, international conferences, competitions, singing show and other cultural activities.
+The establishment of the General Authority for Entertainment in 2016 has pushed for entertainment options of the including cinemas, public concerts, international conferences, competitions, singing shows and other cultural activities.